Wondering which one is the best option for you?

 So while both treadmills are heavy and stable – the Nordictrack 1750 has the edge here.
 It will be especially handy if you’re a runner.

-Both treadmills give you up to 3% decline – which is amazing for crosstraining and changing up your workout.
+Both treadmills give you up to 12% incline – which is a great way to add challenge to your workout.

 So what’s the bottom line when comparing the Nordictrack EXP14i vs 1750 Commercial treadmill?